-- Continue the Head of Curriculum role I4S Funded full time position. - Top-up the Master Teacher role to create a full time position; position will focus on Oral Language in 2017. - Utilise the EAL/D, STLaN, HOSES & SEP Teacher roles with 95%+ time retained as in-class support (non-withdrawal approach). - Continue to invest in School-purchased Teacher Aide time targeting Guided Reading & Oral Language development.
+- · Continue the employment of a second Deputy Principal role funded through flexible staffing. - · Continue the Head of Curriculum role I4S Funded full time position. - Top-up the Master Teacher role to create a full time position; position will focus on Oral Language in 2018. - Utilise the EAL/D, STLaN, HOSES & SEP Teacher roles with 95%+ time retained as in-class support (non-withdrawal approach). - Continue to invest in school-purchased Teacher Aide time targeting Guided Reading & Oral Language development.